fogus/spiel/brettspiel/insurrection/README.markdown

 Piece capture
 =============

-Capturing in *Anarchism* occurs exactly as in Chess, but the real fun begins once captures occur.
+Capturing in *Insurrection* occurs exactly as in Chess, but the real fun begins once captures occur.

 Succession and decline via capture
 ----------------------------------

-In *Anarchism*, any time that a piece captures another piece the capturing piece immediately becomes the same rank as the captured piece.
+In *Insurrection*, any time that a piece captures another piece the capturing piece immediately becomes the same rank as the captured piece.
 For example, observe the following scenario:

 ![to-capture](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/anarchism/graphics/to-capture.png)